-Option 1: In the event of injury or illness while at an assigned supervised practice site, the student should contact their site supervisor immediately and the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus as soon as possible.
-If an illness or injury requires the student to leave or miss hours at a facility, it is the student's responsibility to contact the preceptor as soon as possible and arrange a schedule to make up the missed hours.
-For an injury while at a supervised practice site, the student should contact the preceptor immediately and seek appropriate medical treatment while following the policies and procedures of the facility for on-the-job injuries.
-The Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus must be notified as soon as possible.
+Option 1: In the event of injury or illness while at an assigned supervised practice site, the student should contact their site supervisor immediately and the MSAN Assistant Director/Director of RDN Focus as soon as possible.
+If an illness or injury requires the student to leave or miss hours at a facility, it is the student's responsibility to contact the site supervisor as soon as possible and arrange a schedule to make up the missed hours.
+For an injury while at a supervised practice site, the student should contact the site supervisor immediately and seek appropriate medical treatment while following the policies and procedures of the facility for on-the-job injuries.
+MSAN Assistant Director/Director of RDN Focus must be notified as soon as possible.

-Option 2: In accordance with the affiliation agreement or contract with the site or facility, in the event of an emergency, the clinical facility agrees to provide emergency care and treatment as is reasonably available during the hours the student is engaged in the clinical instruction program.
+Option 2: In accordance with the affiliation agreement or contract with the studentship site or facility, in the event of an emergency, the clinical facility agrees to provide emergency care and treatment as is reasonably available during the hours the student is engaged in the clinical instruction program.
 In the case of supervised practice in the non-clinical environment, the student will be assisted by the preceptor to get emergency care during the hours the student is engaged in the supervised experience.
 In case of illness, the student must follow the rules of the facility which will be provided at the start of each supervised practice.
 It is the responsibility of the student to discuss attendance and sick leave policy with the preceptor at the start of each supervised practice.
 Students must work with the preceptor to schedule a time to make-up any hours lost due to illness.
 The student is liable for all fees and charges incurred.